Skip to main content

 ”What is Gurubase Trust Score?”

 The Trust Score is a percentage (0-100%) that indicates how confident Gurubase is in its answer based on the quality and relevance of the sources used.
 A higher score means the answer is well-supported by multiple high-quality sources from your knowledge base.
 Scores above 80% indicate highly reliable answers, while lower scores suggest limited information is available.
-The threshold is configurable per Guru: you can set it higher (e.g., 70%) for high-stakes domains like finance or healthcare, or lower (e.g., 50%) for general education content.
+The threshold is configurable per Guru: set it higher (e.g., 70%) for high-stakes domains like finance or healthcare, or lower (e.g., 50%) for general education content.
 If the Trust Score falls below your configured threshold, Gurubase will refuse to answer rather than provide unreliable information.
+Contact us to configure a custom threshold.

 ”Why not just let the AI be creative and fill in gaps?”